How often does your business think about cleansing your customer databases?

 If your data contains missing contact information or you are having issues with validity and accuracy, then this is most likely an indication that your data needs to be looked at by data cleansing professionals.

 2. Increasing numbers of mail returned or being listed as spam

-If you are creating email marketing campaigns that keep being listed as spam or you keep receiving mail returned emails then this you data could be telling you it is out of date
+If you are creating email marketing campaigns that keep being listed as spam or you keep receiving mail returned emails, then this data could be telling you it is out of date.

 3. Do you have confidence in your data?

-When you purchased your data or if it is data that you have been sitting on for a long time, are you confident that it is verified or verifiable?
-If the answer is no to this question you should strongly consider cleansing this data in order to stay compliant for when GDPR comes into effect
+When you purchased your data or data that you have been sitting on for a long time, are you confident that it is verified or verifiable?
+If the answer is no to this question, you should strongly consider cleansing this data to stay compliant for when GDPR comes into effect.

 4. Usability of the data

 Is your set of data easily understandable?
-Is it the information on the database relevant to your day to day business and can you easily access it?
+Is the information on the database relevant to your day to day business, and can you quickly access it?

 5. Value of your data

-However, it is important to note that data quality metrics can be different for everyone.
+However, it is essential to note that data quality metrics can be different for everyone.
 For example, they can vary depending on your job role.
-For example, marketers would be more interested in email addresses, but data being used at a call centre would require and care more about valid telephone numbers.
+For instance, marketers would be more interested in email addresses, but data used at a call centre would require valid telephone numbers.